josephclaytonhansen/turnroot/docs/editor/unit_class_editor.rst

 **Stat Growth Rates**, lastly, lets you set how likely the unit is to gain each stat when leveling up.
 This button also has a super useful test functionality where you can make sure level-ups will be unique and well-balanced.
 You can learn more about this in :doc:`stat_growth`.

 We've skipped over the big white button on this tab for now.
 That button, and the associated editor, are for working with **portraits**.
-That's an entirely different subject we'll get to.
 I bring this up as an example of how everything in the builder is connected; you will probably be switching between editors pretty often as you use it.

 Giving your unit weapon affinities
 ###################################

 Now that you've got the barebones laid down on the Basics tab, we can move to the next tab!
-(That's not to say the Basic tab is complete; at the least, you need to assign classes.)
 We can skip AI because our unit doesn't need it.
 We'll also be skipping actions for the sake of keeping this tutorial simple.
 This takes us to the **Weapon Affinities** tab.
 This is what you should be seeing:

 .. image:: 003_wa.png